-Do you see flecks of bleached or straw-colored areas on the leaves of your strawberries, summer squashes, or corn?
+Do you see spots of bleached or straw-colored areas on the leaves of your strawberries, summer squashes, or corn?
 Or flecks and bands of red, orange, yellow, or brown on conifer needles?
-Those discolorations are caused by ozone, and the damage is called weather fleck.
+Those discolorations are ozone damage, and it is called weather fleck.

 Symptoms of weather fleck